Why is this important?

 10 common principles for multi-purpose cash-based assistance to respond to humanitarian needs

 The principles were developed to guide donors and humanitarian partners alike on how best to work with multi-purpose assistance.
 The principles introduce the notion of a humanitarian response across sectors to address basic needs, with dignity, flexibility and choice for beneficiaries.
-They stress efficiency and effectiveness and recall key issues such as the need to uphold the humanitarian principles and to ensure accountability.
-They recognise the importance of context-specific solutions and the need to select the delivery modality that suits best.
+They stress efficiency and effectiveness while acknowledging that solutions are context-specific, and recall key issues such as the need to uphold the humanitarian principles and accountability.
 The principles also make the link with longer term resilience building and national social protection systems.

 Cash Guidance Note

 The Guidance Note on the delivery of cash transfers complements our policy position and existing guidance on the use of cash transfers and is intended to provide clarity to our partners on the selection criteria applied when selecting partners to deliver cash transfers.